gmftbyGMFTBY/EasyNLP/README.md

 ### 2. Douban Dataset

 * one2many performance is worse than dual-bert on douban corpus, which is very different from the ecommerce corpus.
 The reason maybe: the dual-bert performance is worse than that on ecommerce corpus, which lead to bad candidate samples for dual-bert-one2many model, e.g., the quality of the candidates matter!
+* max-sequence-length and PLMs (hfl/chinese-bert-wwm is slightly worse than bert-base-chinese) is not the core, but max-sequence-length do improve some metrics
 * SOLUTION1: separate the head, reduce the side effect of the bad candidates
 * SOLUTION2: improve the coarse retrieved candidates quality
 * SOLUTION3: MoE (Mixture of the Experts)?